simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 19 2025 2141 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Sep 20-Sep 22 2025
+Radio Blackout Forecast for Sep 21-Sep 23 2025

-              Sep 20        Sep 21        Sep 22
+              Sep 21        Sep 22        Sep 23
-R1-R2           35%           35%           35%
+R1-R2           40%           40%           40%
-R3 or greater    1%            1%            1%
+R3 or greater    5%            5%            5%

-Rationale: There remains a chance for isolated R1-R2 (Minor-Moderate) radio blackouts through 22 Sep.
+Rationale: A chance for R1-R2 (Minor-Moderate) radio blackouts will persist through 23 Sep while increasing somewhat due to returning regions.

 ```